interledger/open-payments/README.md

 Participants MAY support dynamic client registration however this will be at their discretion on the basis of their regulatory obligations.

-Participants may also choose to not allow the anonymous creation of either invoices or mandates or both.
+Participants may also choose to not allow the anonymous creation of agreements.
 For example, a user may choose to disallow unsolicited payments into its account.
-In this case, a client may require authorization to create an invoice.
+In this case, a client may require authorization to create an invoice or session.

-Or, in another case different data may be returned when getting the state of an invoice.
+Or, in another case different data may be returned when getting the state of an invoice or session.
 For example, an authorized party may be able to create invoices and another party will be able to get the STREAM connection credentials required to send money to that invoice but only the authorized party can get the status (amount paid etc) of the invoice.

 # How it works